 Risk management process

-- Integrated process with standardized tools for identifying, assessing and reporting opportunities and risks
+- Integrated process for identification, assessment and reporting

 - Decentralized management of speciﬁc opportunities and risks

 The BASF Group’s risk management process is based on the international risk management standard COSO II Enterprise Risk Management – Integrated Framework (2004), and has the following key features:

 Organization and responsibility